BioDataLearning/DeepCirCode/README.md

 This documentation is part of the *Bioinformatics* supplementary information release for DeepCirCode.
 For details of this work, users can refer to the original paper "**Deep Learning of the Back-splicing Code for Circular RNA Formation**" (Wang *et al.*, 2019).
 # Requirements
 DeepCirCode is a R package including one necessary function written in python script.
+To use DeepCirCode package, R >= 3.5.3 is required.
+The versions of other packages are suggestive ones.

 - R 3.5.3 + 64-bit;